Science News

-Science News (SN) is an American bi-weekly magazine devoted to articles about new scientific and technical developments, typically gleaned from recent scientific and technical journals.
+Science News (SN) is an American monthly magazine devoted to articles about new scientific and technical developments, typically gleaned from recent scientific and technical journals.
+The periodical has been described as having a scope across "all sciences" and as having "up to date" coverage.

 History

-Science News has been published since 1922 by Society for Science & the Public, a non-profit organization founded by E. W. Scripps in 1920.
+Science News has been published since 1922 by the Society for Science & the Public, a non-profit organization founded by E. W. Scripps in 1920.
 American chemist Edwin Slosson served as the publication's first editor.
 From 1922 to 1966, it was called Science News Letter.
-The title was changed to Science News with the March 12, 1966 issue (vol. 89, no. 11).
+The title was changed to Science News with the March 12, 1966, issue (vol. 89, no. 11).

 Tom Siegfried was the editor from 2007 to 2012.
 In 2012, Siegfried stepped down, and Eva Emerson became the Editor in Chief of the magazine.
 In 2017, Eva Emerson stepped down to become the editor of a new digital magazine, Annual Reviews.
-On February 1, 2018 Nancy Shute became the Editor in Chief of the magazine.
+On February 1, 2018, Nancy Shute became the Editor in Chief of the magazine.

-In April 2008, the magazine changed from a weekly format to the current biweekly format, and the website was also redeployed.
+In April 2008, the magazine changed from a weekly format to a biweekly format, and the website was redeployed.
 The April 12 issue (Vol.173 #15) was the last weekly issue.
 The first biweekly issue (Vol.173 #16) was dated May 10 and featured a new design.
-The 4-week break between the last weekly issue and first biweekly issue was explained in the Letter from the Publisher (p.
+The 4-week break between the last weekly issue and the first biweekly issue was explained in the Letter from the Publisher (p.
 227) in the April 12 issue.

+In January 2025, the magazine began publishing on a monthly basis, with significant changes to style, format, and physical aspects.